 What Training is Offered?

 CPI offers nonviolent crisis intervention training designed to teach best practices for managing difficult situations and disruptive behaviors.
 Students learn how to identify at-risk individuals and use nonverbal and verbal techniques to defuse hostile or belligerent behavior.
-They also learn how to control their fear and anxiety in a crisis situation or avoid injury when a crisis situation becomes physical.
+They also learn how to control their fear and anxiety in a crisis or avoid injury when a crisis becomes physical.
 Students are taught to respond to a variety of situations, including natural disasters, terrorist attacks and fires.

 CPI also offers a training module called Prepare Training, which focuses on crisis intervention in the workplace.
 The program was created to address workplace safety and positive communication skills.